 The soft AP MLD is in a mobile device that is typically battery-powered

-Each AP affiliated with a soft AP MLD has different MAC address
+Each AP affiliated to a soft AP MLD has different MAC address

 A soft AP MLD shall designate one link of an NSTR link pair as the primary link to transmit Beacon and Probe Response frames.
 The other link of the NSTR link pair is the non-primary link.

-STAs affiliated to a non-AP MLD that is associated with a soft AP MLD and APs affiliated to a soft AP MLD shall follow the procedure defined in 35.3.13.6 “Start time sync PPDUs medium access” when intending to transmit in the non-primary link with the following additional constraint.
+STAs affiliated with a non-AP MLD that is associated with a soft AP MLD and APs affiliated with a soft AP MLD shall follow the procedure defined in 35.3.13.6 “Start time sync PPDUs medium access” when intending to transmit in the non-primary link with the following additional constraints.

+A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated soft AP in the non-primary link only if the STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

-A STA affiliated to the non-AP or an AP affiliated to the soft AP MLD may initiate a PPDU transmission to its associated soft AP or non-AP STA in the non-primary link only if the STA or AP affiliated to the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+An AP affiliated with the soft AP MLD may initiate a PPDU transmission to its associated non-AP STA in the non-primary link only if the AP affiliated with the same soft MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

 A TXOP responder may send a response independent of the condition of the other link of the NSTR link pair.